 The third table in the MIB, cerentGenericPmStatsIntervalTable, obtains historic PM values for the monitor types.
-This table is indexed based on the interface index, monitor type, location, time period, and interval number.
 It validates the current PM value in the cerentGenericPmStatsIntervalValid object.
 This table is indexed based on interface index (cerentGenericPmStatsIntervalIndex), monitor type (cerentGenericPMStatsIntervalMonType), location (cerentGenericPmStatsIntervalLocation), and period (cerentGenericPmStatsIntervalPeriod).
 The syntax of cerentGenericPmStatsIntervalIndex is type cerentLocation, defined in CERENT-TC.mib.
-The syntax of cerentGenericPmStatsIntervalMonType is type cerentMonitor, defined in CERENT-TC.mib.
+The syntax of cerentGenericPmStatsIntervalMonType is type cerentPeriod, defined in CERENT-TC.mib.
 The syntax of cerentGenericPmStatsIntervalPeriod is type cerentPeriod, defined in CERENT-TC.mib.